Serendipity2-0/TradeManV1/README.md

 2. Migrate the DB to cloud and the logs to the new folder
 4. Round to 2 decimal places for the values in the report
 2. Colour the text in the report based on the values(Movement Range)

-6. Send Consolidated report to the group
 3. Merge the main to the dev branch
 5. Correct the Holdings value in the db
+7. Correct the Account Value in the Firebase db

+6. Send Consolidated report to the group